Yandex Cloud

 Warning

-For ALB Ingress Controllers v0.2.0 or later, you can only use this annotation in the Service object.
+In ALB Ingress Controller version 0.2.0 or later, you can only use this annotation in the Service object.

-Annotations applied to Ingress resources sharing the same service and backend group settings will be processed correctly.
-However, this mechanism is obsolete and will not be supported going forward.
+Annotations specified in Ingress resources sharing a single service with the same backend group settings apply correctly.
+However, this feature is deprecated and will be discontinued.

-Encryption protocol for connections between the load balancer and backends specified in Ingress directly, as opposed to the HttpBackendGroup.
+Encryption protocol for connections between the load balancer and backends specified in Ingress directly, without using HttpBackendGroup.

-The acceptable annotation value is tls: TLS without certificate validation.
+The acceptable value is tls: TLS without certificate validation.

-If this annotation is omitted, the load balancer will connect to the backends without encryption.
+If this annotation is not specified, the load balancer will connect to the backends without encryption.

 This annotation is ignored for grouped backends.
-To configure encryption for connections between a load balancer and grouped backends, use spec.backend.tls field of the HttpBackendGroup resource.
-For more information, see the HttpBackendGroup resource reference.
+To configure encryption for connections between the load balancer and grouped backends, use the spec.backend.tls field of the HttpBackendGroup resource.
+For more information, see this article.

 • ingress.alb.yc.io/prefix-rewrite

-URI path / gRPC method name replacements applied when routing requests to backends.
-The relevant paths and names are listed in the Ingress rules.http.paths field.
+URI path / gRPC call name replacements applied when routing requests to backends.
+The relevant paths and names are listed in the Ingress specification under rules.http.paths.

 The system will overwrite the entire path / name or its prefix based on the pathType value: pathType: Exact or pathType: Prefix, respectively.